Go inside the worlds of art, fashion, design, and lifestyle.

 D: Rakastella is a brainchild of the team around DJ Tennis in Miami and our team from Berlin.
 From the beginning both sides were in it 50/50.
 However, now that we are doing our third Rakastella, there are certain things already established, so the team from Miami is in control of the execution.
 The booking is still shared equally between us as partners.

-WW: Your path has been filled with notable accomplishments, but what are some of your personal career highlights over the years?
+WW: What have been some of your personal career highlights over the years?

 D: Most recently, what stands out for me is the closing night of Transmoderna.
 I think the whole first Transmoderna season we had at Pacha was still such a fresh venture, that we never had time to truly sit back and enjoy it until the very end.
 It was a culmination of all the energy given by everyone involved in its entire 20-week operation boiling to the surface and multiplying within the four walls of the club.
 Truly, it was one of those nights that can’t be summed up in words.

-WW: Tell us a bit about your Ibiza event Transmoderna, which wrapped a huge season at Pacha.
+WW: Can you tell us about Transmoderna, your residency in Ibiza, which wrapped a huge season at Pacha?

 Looking towards the future, I would like to use Transmoderna’s inception to further explore the melding of technology and music in a more global context.
 We grew a lot from our first season in Ibiza, and whilst it’s not set in stone, a second could soon be emerging on the horizon.